 We have three fairly copious sources for our knowledge of Old Solar System Neptune.
-This page will mostly cover the first two; for the third, see Neptunian Allure.
+This page will mostly cover the first two; for the third source, see Neptunian Allure.

 The first source is a brilliant, wonderful, high-minded and powerful account of a super-civilization of far-future humans.
 These "Neptunians" are descended from settlers who had to re-evolve over hundreds of millions of years to adapt to the conditions on that world.
-This is the mind-boggling vision we're given in Last And First Men and the first part of Last Men in London.
+Such is the mind-boggling scenario we're given in Last And First Men and the first part of Last Men in London.

 But it gives us no map.